 GTDT: Are there any recent trends in the formulation of applicable law clauses and dispute resolution clauses in your jurisdiction?
 What is contributing to those trends?
 How is the legal profession in your jurisdiction keeping up with these trends and clients' preferences?
+Has Brexit affected choice of law and jurisdiction?

-ADF & RZ: It is not uncommon nowadays to see contracts governed by English or New York law and having international arbitration (usually under the ICC Rules) as the prevailing dispute resolution mechanism in the context of cross-border deals.
-As Brazilian companies seek to attract foreign investment and acquire goods and services in the international market, they have become more flexible in that respect.
+ADF & RZ: It is not uncommon nowadays to see contracts governed by English or New York law and having international arbitration (usually under the ICC rules) as the prevailing dispute resolution mechanism in the context of cross-border deals.
+As Brazilian companies seek to attract foreign investment and acquire goods and services in the international market, they have been more flexible in that respect than in the past.
 We now have a statutory rule setting forth that the parties are generally free to resolve disputes stemming from international contracts abroad (article 25 of the 2015 Code of Civil Procedure).
-And although the validity of governing-law clauses might still be disputable in Brazilian courts, this tends not to be an issue now as long as the matter is being litigated or arbitrated in a jurisdiction that favours the autonomy of will in the determination of applicable law.
+And although the validity of governing law clauses might still be disputable in Brazilian courts, this no longer tends to be an issue as long as the matter is being litigated or arbitrated in a jurisdiction that favours the autonomy of will in the determination of applicable law.

-On the flip side, domestic arbitration might no longer be such an obvious choice as far as the cost-benefit analysis goes, as some clients have opted to submit their commercial disputes to the judiciary.
-On the one hand, the quality and predictability of the decisions entered by "Besides the adoption of escalation clauses, some clients want to introduce tailor-made carve-outs to standard arbitration rules."

-courts specialised in commercial, corporate and reorganisation law have been increasing; on the other hand, some domestic arbitration chambers have a greater workload than they can handle, with adverse effects on the timing and quality of service.
+On the flipside, domestic arbitration might no longer be such an obvious choice as far as costbenefit analysis goes, as some clients have opted to submit their commercial disputes to the judiciary.
+On the one hand, the quality and predictability of the decisions entered by courts specialised in commercial, corporate and reorganisation law have been increasing; on the other hand, some domestic arbitration chambers have a greater workload that they can handle, with adverse effects on timing and quality of their services.

 Arbitration clauses are themselves becoming more complex.
-Besides the adoption of escalation clauses, some clients want to introduce tailormade carve-outs to standard arbitration rules (preliminary injunctions, interim measures, choice of arbitrators, and so forth); others choose to have the arbitration seat in a venue that is neither the parties' nor the arbitration chamber's, or to have the arbitration conducted both in Portuguese and in English - decisions that increase cost - and interpretation of the applicable law may also become more problematic.
+Beside the adoption of escalation clauses, some clients want to introduce tailormade carve-outs to standard arbitration rules (preliminary injunctions, interim measures, choice of arbitrators, and so forth); others choose to have the arbitration seat in a venue that is neither the parties' nor the arbitration chamber's, or to have the arbitration conducted both in Portuguese and in English - these decisions increase cost and interpretation of the applicable law may also become more problematic.

-Keeping current (academic papers, industry news and so forth) is of course essential, but what we deem paramount for Brazilian practitioners in cross-border deals is to communicate efficiently with the client's foreign co-counsel to make sure that arbitration clauses will work both in Brazil and in the jurisdiction chosen by the parties, as questions about the enforceability of the arbitral award could arise further down the road.
-Top-tier Brazilian firms have been encouraging not only M&A, but also dispute resolution attorneys to study or work abroad as a way to facilitate communication and to make sure that legal concepts can be correctly adapted from UK and US common law systems to the Brazilian civil law system and the other way around.
+Keeping current (academic papers, industry news and so forth) is, of course, essential, but what we deem paramount for Brazilian practitioners in cross-border deals is to communicate efficiently with client's foreign co-counsel to make sure that arbitration clauses will work both in Brazil and in the jurisdiction chosen by the parties, as questions about the enforceability of the arbitral award could arise further down the road.
+Top-tier Brazilian firms have been encouraging not only M&A but also dispute resolution attorneys to study or work abroad as a way to facilitate communication and to make sure that legal concepts can be correctly adapted from UK and US common law systems to the Brazilian civil law system and the other way around.